 Form and substance – The Pay Less Notice must be presented correctly, clearly and unambiguously showing the amount to be paid/repaid/zero and the basis for calculation included.

 Intent – There must be a clear and unambiguous statement to show that the document served is a Pay Less Notice.
-Simple canvassing of proposed figures and issues without any clear intention, that such canvassing is a Pay Less Notice might later risk losing an argument that the document is in fact a Pay Less Notice and determined as void.
+Simple canvassing of proposed figures and issues without any clear intention will risk losing an argument that the document is a Pay Less Notice and it might be judged as void.

-In summary, if a dispute arises from a Pay Less Notice being served, Arbicon can evaluate the validity and the content, including the actual value of work done at the Pay Less Notice date and the spurious or otherwise reasons for paying less.
-Our expert team can take the matter to adjudication and recover payments due.
+In summary, if a dispute arises from a Pay Less Notice being served, it is a concern and will require expert assistance.
+Arbicon can evaluate the validity and the content, including the actual value of work done at the Pay Less Notice date and the spurious or otherwise reasons for paying less.
+Our expert team can help you challenge a Pay Less Notice, we can take the matter to adjudication and recover payments due.

 Housing Grants Construction & Regeneration Act 1996; updated by Local Democracy, Economic Development & Construction Act 2009